mardim91/devstack/WORKSHOP.rst

        3. Hit *Create Volume*

     - *Attach the Volume to Instance*
        Panels: Project -> Compute -> Instances

        1. Locate the Instance in which you are going to attach the new Volume
        2. Hit the dropdown button to attach the newly created Volume to the Instance
        3. At the appeared Form select the new Volume
        4. Hit *Attach Volume*

 As a subsequent step we are going to login to the instance, create a filesystem, mount the new Volume to a folder and create and write a file inside the mounted folder

     - *SSH to Instance and create the Filesystem*

        1. ssh cirros@<Floating IP> (If you are not already associated a Floating Ip to the instance please do it now.)
        2. .. code-block:: console

            $ sudo mkfs.ext4 /dev/<name of the new volume>
            $ sudo mkdir -p /mnt/volume
            $ sudo mount /dev/<name of the new volume> /mnt/volume
            $ sudo touch /mnt/volume/test.txt
            $ sudo vi /mnt/volume/test.txt

        3. Write "Hello World" inside the test.txt file save and exit
+       4. .. code-block:: console

-      4. sudo umount /mnt/volume
+           $ sudo umount /mnt/volume

        5. Ctrl^D to log-off

 Detach and Attach the Volume to a different Instance
 ----------------------------------------------------